 6. Make use available resources

-You do not need to be good in maths or and expert accountant to keep good records.
+You do not need to be good in maths or an expert accountant to keep good records.
 In fact, there are lots of resources available that you can use.
 You can dwell on your personal experience or that of other farmers.
 Furthermore, you can seek the help of an Extension Agent from the nearest Department of Agriculture.
 Agrihome offers lots of information on its blog that can help you along the way.
 Best of all, Agrihome also offers free support all the way through your production on MyFarm Community.
-Just start your inquiry in any forum of choice.
+Just start your inquiry in any area of choice.

 7. Develop successful habits

 Keeping good farm records is obviously one of the key habits you need to develop, as well as a focus.
 With a focus on the set goals and vision, you are always bent on learning from the data and improving.
 Develop the habit of organising your records very well and making your future plans from them.
 Set times to look at your books.
 Either weekly, monthly or quarterly.
 This will help you concentrate on other activities and make an evaluation of your data at other times at specific intervals.